Forests Commission Victoria: Areas permanently reserved as State Forest

 Prior to the 1918 legislation, forest areas were reserved by the Minister of Lands and Agriculture who was also responsible for alienating Crown Land for farming and towns.
 There were obvious conflicts in administering these competing responsibilities.
 As a result, permanent forest reservation was slow and limited for the period of Victoria's first seven decades.
 Reservations had been made in 1862, 1873, 1898 and 1903 and the Conservator of Forests, George Perrin, reported the total forested area in 1888 was 4.8 million ha most of which was inaccessible.
 Only a small proportion was permanently reserved, and some was in Melbourne water supply catchments closed to harvesting and visitors.

-1920s – Formative years
+1920s

 The Forests Commission purchased a climax steam engine Number 1694 in 1928.
 It ran on the Tyers Valley Tramway hauling logs and pulpwood.
 After decommissioning the locomotive in 1949 it was stored (abandoned) at the State Sawmill site at Erica until it was transferred to Puffing Billy's museum for static display in 1965.
 Volunteers then restored it and it now runs regularly on the track from Belgrave to Gembrook.
 Photo at Tyers Junction near Erica.

 Twenty Forests Commission employees are known to have enlisted in the Great War including the famous hero at both Gallipoli and the Western Front – Albert Jacka, VC.

 Servicemen returning from the First World War renewed pressure on forest clearing with the expansion of various soldier settlement schemes.
 Between 1903 and 1928 the Crown estate was significantly reduced down to about one third of the State or 8.6 million hectares.